In this article

 As Herschel Global Marketing Director Mikey Scott says, “We focus on doing more with less.”

 Word-of-mouth tip: With thousands of brand options to choose from when selecting a new backpack, what drives customers to choose a particular brand often has to do with how cool that brand is perceived to be.
 By employing a targeted marketing strategy that is consistent with that allure, customers are sure to be drawn in.

 3. Effective social media marketing, particularly on Instagram

-Herschel is clearly doing great at the social media game, with a highly curated Instagram feed filled with immaculate flat lays, picturesque scenery and product advertorials that has drawn more than 783,000 followers.
+Herschel is clearly doing great at the social media game, with a highly curated Instagram feed filled with immaculate flat lays, picturesque scenery, and product advertorials that have drawn more than 783,000 followers.

 Allison Butula, Herschel’s Social Media Manager expounds on Herschel’s marketing strategy, noting that the company “[doesn’t] buy traditional media advertisements, so when we are releasing a new product line or partnership it’s all done online through our social networks and media partners.”

 Butula elaborates that the approach Herschel uses is to share stories from real individuals as its main tactic in spreading brand awareness rather than using calls-to-action such as ‘shop’ and ‘buy’.

 Herschel also successfully anchored the hashtag #WellTravelled in Instagram fame, with the hashtag garnering more than a million posts.